-T-DROP Participants
+T-DROP Interest Rate

-ATRS has a 10-year T-DROP program, a post 10-year T-DROP program, and the Cash Balance Account (CBA) program for members retiring from T-DROP that has guaranteed interest rates for life that currently go as high as 4%.
+ATRS has a 10-year T-DROP program, a post 10-year T-DROP program, and the Cash Balance Account (CBA) program for members retiring from T-DROP that has guaranteed interest rates for life which currently go as high as 4% after 6 years with bonus interest payments when ATRS has strong returns.
 An important additional benefit of using the CBA versus transferring funds to another administrator is that funds can be withdrawn from the CBA as early as age 55 without the 10% early withdrawal penalty that usually is applied until you reach age 59 1/2.
-ATRS pays between 2% and 6% interest on T-DROP balances during the 10-year accrual period, and between 4% and 6% on post 10-year T-DROP balances each fiscal year, depending upon investment returns.
+ATRS pays between 3% and 6% interest on T-DROP balances (guaranteed 3% with higher rates up to 6% in years with a strong return by ATRS) during the 10-year accrual period, and between 4% and 6% (with a bonus rate of up to 7.5% when ATRS has strong returns) on post 10-year T-DROP balances.